corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/state-persistence.md

 ## Object relational mapping

-To facilitate the ORM, the persisted representation of a `QueryableState` should be an instance of a `PersistentState` subclass,constructed either by the state itself or a plugin to the `SchemaService`.
+To facilitate the object relational mapping (ORM), the persisted representation of a `QueryableState` should be an instance of a `PersistentState` subclass,constructed either by the state itself or a plugin to the `SchemaService`.
 This allows the ORM layer to always associate a `StateRef` with a persisted representation of a `ContractState` and allows joining with the set of unconsumed states in the vault.